 It’s important to use certified Montmorillonite (Bentonite / Smectite) Clay and high quality essential oils from a reputable source to avoid impurities that may make the condition worse, or at the very least be ineffective.
 Click here to read more about the healing powers of calcium montmorillonite clay for pets or to purchase certified pure, edible grade.
 High quality essential oils are available at Starwest Botanicals.

-Note: If you don’t know the cause of your pet’s sores, please visit a veterinarian for diagnosis.
+Note of Caution: If you don’t know the cause of your pet’s sores, please visit a veterinarian for diagnosis.
 Do not combine natural remedies with prescribed medication without first clearing it with your veterinarian.